 How are you doing against your peers?
 At the end of the day, if patient referrals aren’t coming your way, they’re going to your peers — which means that your peers are doing something better, or simply doing something you’re not.
 Find this information by reading up on online reviews.
 Skilled nursing facilities (SNFs) should pay special attention to Nursing Home Compare, Medicare’s online nursing home review system that ranks SNFs on a five-star scale.

 Are there areas you can improve right away?
 Gaining access to a preferred provider network takes time and commitment to continuous improvement, but that doesn’t mean that post-acute care facilities can’t make small, immediate improvements.
 Look back at the data you’ve collected and identify what data would be nice to have in the future.
-Create a process to collect this data to gain long-term insights into quality of patient care.
+Create a process to collect this data to gain long-term insights into the quality of patient care.
 Start asking your patients for more feedback and use that feedback to inform the patient care improvement process.

 After evaluating your EHR data and external review data from sources such as Nursing Home Compare, compare the two.
 Does your data match what Nursing Home Compare says about you?
 If so, this is your chance to focus on your strengths and determine how to best communicate them and how to improve them further.
 What about your top referral sources … why do they partner with you?
 Finding out what you’re doing well can be just as valuable as finding out what you need to improve.
 Maximize on the positive relationships your facility has with acute healthcare organizations to gain insight into your strengths.